biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 and verification) are identified by EAs in Section 2, and, if applicable, Sections 3 and 4.

-This work unit also require the evaluator to examine that AGD guidance describes *appropriate warnings*.
+This work unit also requires the evaluator to examine that AGD guidance describes *appropriate warnings*.
 Examples of such warnings for mobile biometric verification are as follows.